Why skip seed oils? How?

 Fat does not make you fat.

 Contrary to the popular belief, healthy fats do not make you fat.
-It is sugar and refined grains, such as wheat flour, that make you fat.
+It is sugar and refined grains, such as wheat flour and pasta, that make you fat.
 If you cut the sugar and the refined grains, substituting stevia and either certain vegetables or even meat, then you can lose the fat.